TalhaSheikh-dev/Face-Mask-app/README.md

 # Face-Mask-app
-The repository is demonstrate the project I did and doesn't include code
+The repository is just to demonstrate the project I did and doesn't include code

 ![Promoational Video](Promotional%20Video.mp4)